skeuchel/haskell-lmdb/README.md

 These bindings are developed against LMDB 0.9.10.
 If LMDB is updated in a significant way that e.g. adds new features or relaxes old constraints, and it isn't clear that I've already noticed, please file an issue report!
 (Or a pull request.)

+Testing on these bindings is very light at the moment.
+Please report any issues.
+A code review would be welcome, too.

 # Lightning MDB

 [Lightning MDB](http://symas.com/mdb/) (LMDB) is a Berkeley DB replacement developed for the OpenLDAP project, primarily by Howard Chu and Symas Corp.
 Besides its performance, which is impressive, LMDB has a lot to offer: